Meet Hamal, an ancient equinox star

 It’s fun to spot Hamal and its brother stars in the night sky.
-But this star also has a profound significance in the history of astronomy.
+As an ancient equinox star, Hamal also has a profound significance in the history of astronomy.

-April 24 – the date of Hamal’s conjunction with the sun – is a little more than one month after the March equinox, which always takes place around March 20.
+Nowadays, April 24 – the date of Hamal’s conjunction with the sun – is a little more than a month after the March equinox, which always takes place around March 20.
 This is the Northern Hemisphere’s spring equinox, and it’s a time of renewal throughout the northern half of Earth.
-So of course this time of year had significance to our ancestors, who were much more aware than we are of their dependence on the land and sky.
+So of course this time of year had significance to our ancestors, who were very much aware of their connection to the land and sky.

-The March equinox sun shone in front of the constellation Aries from about 2,000 to 100 BCE.
-At present, the sun shines in front of the constellation Pisces on the March equinox.
-Even so, many people pay homage to the Ram and still refer to the March equinox point as the First Point of Aries.
+Even though the sun is no longer in front of Aries at the time of the March equinox, many people pay homage to the Ram and still refer to the March equinox point as the First Point of Aries.

-Bottom line: The star Hamal, also known as Alpha Arietis, is the brightest star in Aries the Ram.
+Bottom line: The star Hamal is the brightest star in Aries the Ram.
 Thousands of years ago, the sun was in conjunction – or aligned north and south – with this star at the time of the March equinox.
-Nowadays, we see the sun in front of Pisces at the time of the March equinox.
-But people still refer to the sun’s location at the equinox as the First Point in Aries.